 Registration Requirements (NYU Precollege only)

 Students admitted to the NYU Precollege program have particular registration requirements.

-NYU Summer Programs gives students the opportunity to experience academic life at the collegiate level.
+NYU HIgh School Programs give students the opportunity to experience academic life at the collegiate level.
 Most programs have classes for the program students only.
 Students in the NYU Precollege program will attend college-level courses with college undergraduates.

 No matter the program or course, all students are held to the academic expectations of undergraduate students, and each student is responsible for their academic experience.
 It is the student’s responsibility to manage their own time and set priorities for homework and activities.
-Students are encouraged to ask faculty questions when needed and to use academic support services as well as the resources available to them on campus should they need assistance with their studies or have difficulty managing stress or time.
+Students are encouraged to ask faculty questions when needed and to use academic support services as well as the resources available to them at the University should they need assistance with their studies or have difficulty managing stress or time.

 Academic honesty is required of all students.
 Upon submitting academic work in writing, online, or in person, a student is declaring that work to be a product of their own thoughts and study, stated in their own words, and produced without assistance with the exception of proper citation of and reference to other sources.
 Engaging in academic misconduct may result in failing an assignment, failing a course or program, and/or possible dismissal from their program without refund.

 The review of alleged academic violations and the imposition of any resulting disciplinary decisions are at the discretion and responsibility of the professor, academic department, and/or school of the course or program in which the misconduct takes place but may involve consultation with program and/or University staff.